 Creating the form

-If you need any assistance in creating a form with page breaks, please check out this documentation.
+For assistance on how to create a form with WPForms, please check out this documentation.

 Adding the snippet

 Now it’s time to add the snippet to our site.